IRunFasterThanMyCode/IRunFasterThanMyCode.github.io/_posts/2017-03-15-Ultrarunner-Or-Ultra-Runner.md

 ![plot of chunk 2017-03-15_ultramarathon_tweet_pie](/figures/2017-03-15_ultramarathon_tweet_pie-1.png)

 Let's look at this code.
-After loading the ```twitteR``` package and specifying the number of Tweets to load, we access the Twitter API using ```searchTwitter``` and load in the 5 &times; 10<sup>5</sup> most recent Tweets with the terms "ultra", "running", or "ultrarunning" in them (there will be many fewer than this, but I want to capture every Tweet possible).
+After loading the ```twitteR``` package and specifying the number of Tweets to load, we access the Twitter API using ```searchTwitter``` and load in the 500000 most recent Tweets with the terms "ultra", "running", or "ultrarunning" in them (there will be many fewer than this, but I want to capture every Tweet possible).
 This produces a list of 960 objects of class ```status```, which is a specially defined reference class as a container for Twitter statuses.
 Next we strip out all of the retweets to leave 584 Tweets, then pull out the text from the list objects (```sapply()``` applies the accessor function ```getText()``` to all elements of the list).
 Since I am only interested in three specific terms, I use regular expressions to look only at Tweets containing one of these terms (giving 316 Tweets), and then count how many Tweets contain each of the three specific terms.
 Finally I generate a pie chart of the results (yes, yes, I know - I hate pie charts as well).

 A couple of things here.
 First of all, there are a lot of retweets.
 Of the 960 Tweets originally analysed, only 584 remain after removing the retweets.
 This means that 39.17% of these Tweets were retweets.
 Man, we ultrarunners aren't very original are we?
 Unfortunately this therefore drastically reduces the number of Tweets that I am analysing.
 Secondly, because of the way the pattern matching is done we end up with a lot of Tweets with "ultra" or "running" in them that don't match any of the three specific terms that I am looking at here.
 Also, this counting may be double counting some Tweets if both versions are used in a single Tweet.
 But I can't be bothered taking such stupidity into account right now! ;)